 Wood energy lies outside the remit of the FDA to manage.
 Whilst the National Energy Policy fully recognizes the important role of wood fuel in climate change, it is not at the centre of the policy stage.
+Additionally, the initial acceptance and willingness to foster Energy-Plus by GoL, an initiative to promote increased access to energy and low carbon development, will strengthen REDD+ integration with the energy sector.
 Collaboration between FDA and MLWE will be essential to maintain these programmes, and implementation may need to be delegated to NGOs.
 However, stove improvement programmes in other countries have floundered when external assistance ceases.